 Six Weeks Into Her Administration, Molina’s Promotion & Managerial Bona Fides Under Question

-A month-and-a-half after Rachel Molina’s elevation to the position of Hesperia city manager was finalized, making her the second of the county’s current 24 municipal managers, questions are emerging about whether her skill set is adequate to the task.
+A month-and-a-half after Rachel Molina’s elevation to the position of Hesperia city manager was finalized, making her the second woman among the county’s current 24 municipal managers, questions are emerging about whether her skill set is adequate to the task.

 Intrinsic to that question is not only the nature of the Hesperia managerial assignment – one that is considered, arguably, because of the size of Hesperia and a host of its historical, geographical and jurisdictional aspects to be the most challenging such job in the county – but the unseemly circumstance that precipitated her positioning to promote into the city manager’s post.